Cyliann/muclic/README.md

  2. Enter the name of the album/artist/song.
  3. Choose a number/multiple numbers to choose which album you want to download.
  4. Rest.

+## To do

+ - Windows support
+ - Auto ID3 tagging
+ - In-line command options